Improving patient safety and minimising patient harm

 • NHS England encourages all patient safety incidents to be reported through the NRLS.

-• The acute sector reports the largest number of medication incidents with far fewer reports from primary care.
+• The acute sector reports the largest number of medication incidents with far fewer reports from primary care.1

 Medication errors

-Opioid analgesics are frequently involved in serious medication errors and are frequently implicated in serious errors to the NHS Litigation Authority, the Medical Defence Union and the dispensing error analysis scheme.
+Opioid analgesics are frequently involved in serious medication errors and are frequently implicated in serious errors to the NHS Litigation Authority, the Medical Defence Union, and the dispensing error analysis scheme.
 Morphine is one of the most frequently involved drugs in medication errors in other countries too, including the United States and Sweden.
-In the National Patient Safety Agency (NPSA) report ‘Safety in doses: medication safety incidents in the NHS’ published in July 2007, opioids were highlighted as being most commonly implicated in medication incidents resulting in severe harm or patient death.
+3-5 In the National Patient Safety Agency (NPSA) report ‘Safety in doses: medication safety incidents in the NHS’ published in July 2007, opioids were highlighted as being one of the most implicated in medication incidents resulting in severe harm or patient death.
+2

 Further Reading